The dashboard for an electronic bidet’s remote control.

 This was a supremely challenging role, David.
 I think the worst part was mastering the “oot and aboot thing”.
 And when I say I didn’t eat, I truly mean I did not eat for a full week!
 I think the correct plural for “Governor-General” was a sweet touch of calculated authenticity.
 And I know you do, too.

 That’s all for now, love.
 Thanks for the opportunity to suck all the oxygen out of another role!
 I’ll give you a charmless, self-satisfied hug once I flesh out some back-story.
 Aren’t I just the best?
 LOL!
-That’s what they call a rhetorical question!
+It’s a rhetorical question!

 I work myself to the bone getting all sacrilegious, spend literally minutes in Photoshop desecrating the memory of possibly the 10th-greatest plummy English contralto who ever lived, blend it half-heartedly together into a veritable smoothie of sophomoric humor that would make a reader of Harvard Lampoon blush, and what thanks.